 The second issue is that the planning permission refusal happened in February 2012.

-Order.
+Order, please.
 The Senator will have her turn.

 Planning permission was refused in February 2012.
 Planning permission for the new hospital was granted in April 2016.
-In that period, the plans were drawn up and the bill of quantities was sent out to the builders to enable them to quote.
+In that period, the plans were drawn up and the bill of quantities was sent to the builders to enable them to quote.
 However, the minute detail was not set out because it would have taken 12 months to facilitate this.

 The Senator is running out of time.

-This hospital will be the length of Grafton Street.
+The hospital will be the length of Grafton Street.

 There was no governance and no oversight.
 There is no accountability.

-This hospital will be the length of Grafton Street.
+As I said, the hospital will be the length of Grafton Street.

 That has nothing to do with the planning permission.